Fontenay-sous-Bois station

-Fontenay-sous-Bois is a railway station on RER train network in Fontenay-sous-Bois, Val-de-Marne, France.
+Fontenay-sous-Bois station is a railway station on Réseau Express Régional network in Fontenay-sous-Bois, Val-de-Marne, France.

 History

-Fontenay-sous-Bois station used to be served by the Bastille railway line (Paris Bastille – Marles-en-Brie), which ran from 1859 to 1969.
-It is now served by RER line A.
+Fontenay-sous-Bois station is on the Ligne de Vincennes railway.
+From 1859 to 1969 the Ligne de Vincennes ran between Paris–Bastille station and Marles-en-Brie.
+On 14 December 1969 Paris–Bastille station was closed and the line was rerouted into a new 2.5 km tunnel under Paris between Nation and Vincennes stations, creating the first line of the Regional Metro network, later renamed the Réseau Express Régional.

 Transport

 Train

 The station is served by a train every 10 minutes at off-peak time in both directions.
 That frequency is increased during peak hours, with up to 12 trains an hour, and falls to 1 train every 15 minutes at night.